Movieoke

-Movieoke /muːviˈoʊki/ (Japanese: ムービーオケ /ja/) is a form of entertainment in which an amateur actor or actors perform along with a muted DVD in order to give voice to the character in the film.
+Movieoke /muːviˈoʊki/ (Japanese: ムービーオケ /ja/) is a form of entertainment in which an amateur actor or actors perform along with a muted DVD in order to give voice to the characters in the film.
 The film is projected onto a screen behind the actor and onto an alternate monitor which provides subtitles and action cues.
 Movieoke is a popular form of performative and interactive entertainment created by Anastasia Fite in New York City in 2003, and has since spread to other parts of the world.

 Word origin

 The word stems from the English word "movie" and the Japanese word "karaoke", which itself stems from the word kara (空), meaning "empty", and the English word "orchestra".
 This term used to be slang for media where pre-recorded acting is substituted by a live performance.
 The term movieoke can be interpreted as "virtual movie" because one can act along without the presence of a camera or crew.